Galois cohomology of reductive groups over global fields: The global case

 where the colimit on the top left is taken with respect to the maps $!$, and on the top right with respect to the maps $p$, and {

 } where the colimits on the top left and right are taken with respect to the maps $p$.

+We first consider the question of being well-defined, which means that the top horizontal maps for each level $E/F$ are compatible with the transition maps from $E/F$ to $K/F$ and this induces maps on the colimits.
+For the first of the three diagrams, this is immediate from the definition of $M[\bar V]_0$.
+For the second diagram, this becomes the equation $p \circ N_{E/F} = N_{K/F} \circ !$, which is Fact \ref{fct:p!n}.
+For the third diagram the claim is clear since the transition maps in both top corners are given by $p$.

+We now consider commutativity and being Cartesian.
 For the first diagram the claim is a tautology.
 For the second diagram, we note that the two horizontal arrows are both isomorphisms, so it is enough to show that the diagram commutes, which is an immediate computation.
 For the third diagram, it is clear that it commutes, but we need to show that it is Cartesian.
 For this, we note that the horizontal arrows are injective because $M$ is torsion-free, and therefore, the homomorphism from $\varinjlim_E M[\V_E]_0^{\G\sub{E/F}}/N_{E/F}(M[\V_E]_0)$ to the fiber product is injective.
 We must prove that it is surjective.
 Consider the diagram for fixed $E$:

 An element of the top right corner whose image in the bottom right corner comes from the bottom left corner is represented by

 with $m_w \in M \otimes \Q$ and $\sum m_w=0$, such that, for each $v|\infty$, $m_{\bar v} \in M^{\G\sub{\bar v}}$.
 The $\G\sub{E/F}$-invariance of $y$ implies that $m_w \in M^{\G\sub w}$ for all $w|\infty$.
 Now we choose a large enough finite Galois extension $K/F$ containing $E$ so that $[K_u:E_w]\cdot m_w \in M$ for the finitely many places $w$ that are non-archimedean and for which $m_w \neq 0$.
 Thus after passing to the colimit, the homomorphism to the fiber product becomes surjective, which shows that diagram \eqref{e:tf-Cartesian} is Cartesian and completes the proof of Lemma \ref{lem:h0glob}. \end{proof}